dgatf/msrc/README.md

   - ESC with PWM signal or phase sensor
   - ESC Castle Link
 - GPS serial (NMEA)
-- I2C sensors
+- I2C sensors: BMP280
-- Analog sensors
+- Analog sensors: voltage, temperature, current, air speed

 All sensors are optional.
 Make the circuit with the desired sensors and enable them through the configuration with a lua script